GlaireDaggers/Pretty-Good-Video/README.md

 # Pretty-Good-Video
-A toy MPEG-like video codec
+A toy MPEG-like video codec primarily designed for offline video playback in games & other applications

 ## Encoding videos